cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 - Client uses the older Kitex version (< v0.9.0), which does not support multi-service feature
 - The transport protocol of a request is not TTHeader (Kitex pb's transport protocol enables TTHeader by default)

+## FAQ
-### Combine Service
+### 1. What's the difference between Multi-Service and Combine Service?
+- Combine Service (A service formed by merging multiple services into one unified service by generating code with -combine-service flag)
+  - All the method names of your services must be unique.
-Please note that if you register combine service (codes are generated using -combine-service flag), **only one service (= combine service) can be registered on a server**.
+  - Only one service (= combine service) can be registered on a server.
     Otherwise, you'll receive an error message saying "only one service can be registered when registering combined service".

+- Multi-Service
+  - Method names can be the same between services.
+But there are some restrictions.
+Please choose one.
+    - You need to specify a fallback service for the conflicting method.
+    - Add `server.WithRefuseTrafficWithoutServiceName` option when creating a server, and make sure that client uses the kitex version >=v0.9.0, TTHeader protocol, and sets `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())` client option.

+### 2. Why does the service registration fail?
+There are some possible reasons:
+- No fallback service is specified, despite having methods with the same name between services you register.
+  Please specify a fallback service.
+- You are attempting to register both the combine service and other services on the server.
+  Combine service can only be registered on a server by itself.
+If you want to register other services as well, you either need to merge those services into the combine service or register each service separately without using combine service.